pjrose/displaymanager/README.md

 Bounds: taken from DISPLAYCONFIG_SOURCE_MODE.position/width/height (virtual desktop space).

-DeviceName: resolved from DISPLAYCONFIG_SOURCE_DEVICE_NAME (always "\\.\\DISPLAYn"), with DevicePath exposing the PnP interface string when you need it for diagnostics.
+DeviceName: resolved from DISPLAYCONFIG_SOURCE_DEVICE_NAME (always "\\.\\DISPLAYx"), with DevicePath exposing the PnP interface string when you need it for diagnostics.

 DPI: ensure Per-Monitor-V2 DPI awareness (app manifest or SetThreadDpiAwarenessContext) so VisualTreeHelper.GetDpi is correct.